Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 *Cause*: Active class is in the wrong place, copy and paste error.
 *Solution*: Added active class and aria current to correct page.

+*Issue*: When viewed on extra lardge screens width is set but the content is off centre *Cause*: Margin is not set
+*Solution*: margin: 0 auto;

 ## Deployment
 #### Creating Repository on GitHub
 1. First make sure you are signed into [Github](https://github.com/) and go to the code institutes template, which can be found [here](https://github.com/Code-Institute-Org/gitpod-full-template).